 - Public Relations - Brandi Quesenberry

 - Residential Environments and Design – Chelsey Hancok

 - Sociology – Donna Sedgwick

 - Sports Media and Analytics - Brandi Quesenberry

 Internships are one of the great ways to get experience in your field.
 Career and Professional Development office offers resources for students looking to connect with companies.
 Some of these include:

 Career and Professional Development office and the departments of the college offer career and internship fairs for students to meet and network with employers each semester.

 For the latest information, see the schedule here.

 Katarzyna Goebel, English

 I completed my field study at Virginia Tech's Adult Day Services.
-It has been a great opportunity and I'm excited to use the experience as preparation in pursuing my Master's Degree in healthcare administration.
+It provided valuable experience for me to apply to my master's degree in healthcare administration.